Sunil Gupta (photographer)

 Sunil Gupta (born 1953) is an Indian-born Canadian photographer, based in London, England.
-His career has been spent "making work responding to the injustices suffered by gay men across the globe, himself included", including themes of sexual identity, migration, race and family.
-Gupta has produced a number of books and his work is held in the collections of the Museum of Modern Art in New York, Philadelphia Museum of Art, and Tate.
+His work explores themes of sexual identity, migration, race, and family.
+Gupta has produced a number of books and his work is held in the collections including the Museum of Modern Art in New York, Philadelphia Museum of Art, and Tate.
 In 2020, he was awarded Honorary Fellowship of the Royal Photographic Society.
+He was awarded an Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to art and to the LGBTQ+ communities.

 Early life and education

-Gupta was born in New Delhi, India, in 1953.
-In 1969, he migrated to Montreal, Canada, with his family.
+Sunil Gupta was born in New Delhi, India, in 1953.
+He attended St. Columba's High School in New Delhi until 1969.
+In 1969, Gupta migrated to Montreal, Canada, with his family.
+There, he attended High School of Montreal until 1970.
+From 1970-1972, he studied at Dawson College, Montreal.

-He studied at Dawson College, Montreal (1970–1972); gained a Bachelor of Commerce in accountancy at Concordia University, Montreal (1972–1977); studied photography at The New School for Social Research in New York City (1976); gained a diploma in photography at West Surrey College of Art and Design, Farnham, UK, (1978–1981); gained an MA in photography at the Royal College of Art in London (1981–1983); and gained a PhD at the University of Westminster, London (2018).

-Life and work

-Gupta embraced his sexuality for the first time when he arrived at Concordia University in Montreal in 1970.
+From 1972–1977, Gupta studied for a Bachelor of Commerce in Accountancy at Concordia University, Montreal.
+Whilst there, he embraced his sexuality for the first time.
 He joined a campus gay liberation movement group and took photographs for its newspaper.

+In 1976, Gupta studied photography under Philip Halsman and Lisette Model at The New School for Social Research, New York City.
+From 1978–1981 he studied for a diploma in photography at West Surrey College of Art and Design, Farnham, UK.
+From 1981–1983 he gained an MA in photography at the Royal College of Art in London.
+In 2018, he gained a PhD at the University of Westminster, London (2018).

+Work

-His career has been spent "making work responding to the injustices suffered by gay men across the globe, himself included", including themes of sexual identity, migration, race and family.
-His series include the street photography of Christopher Street (1976); Reflections of the Black Experience (1986); Pretended Family Relationships (1988); Memorials (1995); the narrative portraits of From Here to Eternity (1999); and the highly staged and constructed scenes of The New Pre-Raphaelites (2008).
+Gupta's career has been spent "making work responding to the injustices suffered by gay men across the globe, himself included", including themes of sexual identity, migration, race, family and decolonisation.
+His work is fundamentally political, exploring the politics of his own life as a queer, Asian man.

+Gupta's series include the street photography of Christopher Street (1976); Reflections of the Black Experience (1986); Pretended Family Relationships (1988); Memorials (1995); the narrative portraits of From Here to Eternity (1999); and the highly staged and constructed scenes of The New Pre-Raphaelites (2008).

+Gupta has described his portraiture as a "constructed documentary style".
+He has also created self-portraits, such as in his series Here to Eternity (1999), which was made partly in response to a period of illness brought on by HIV.